Next Tory leader odds: The favourites to replace Boris Johnson

 PM now odds-on to be replaced in 2022

-Several Tory MPs have broken rank to say the No 10 garden gathering on 20 May 2020 may be resigning matter – warning that Mr Johnson’s position could soon be “untenable”.
+Several Tory MPs have broken rank to say the No 10 garden gathering on 20 May 2020 may be resigning matter – warning that Mr Johnson’s position could soon be “untenable” - his position made ever-more perilous by the steady stream of damaging allegations continuing to come forward in the press.

 Mr Johnson is now odds-on to be replaced in 2022, according to one leading betting firm.
 “Our betting indicates the PM is unlikely to see out the year in No 10,” said Coral’s John Hill.